bellmj/CSCI332/README.md

 This software is published under GNU GENERAL PUBLIC LICENSE Version 3.
 A copy of this license is provided in /License.txt
+If you have any questions or comments feel free to email me directly at matt@matthewbellsoftware.com